REGISTRATION

 Micki Washington, AIA, IIDA, LEED AP, NOMA

-Global Strategic Programmes Manager |
+Global Strategic Programmes Manager for Workplace

 A licensed architect and registered interior designer with more than 25 years of experience, Micki brings a unique perspective that bridges design, corporate real estate strategy, and employee experience.
 Prior to joining bp, she served as Principal and Regional Leader of Workplace at HOK, where she advised multinational organizations on workplace strategy and transformation.